etc1290/Stembase/log.md

 			-- processing
 		1-2 Double for original function,that is, file browsing -- finished
+	2. Build a tool script called bytes.js for 'B,KB,MB,GB...' converting -- finished

 	## Changed
 	1. Re-design the style of a button
+		-- finished
+	2. Fix the bugs of fs-getDir caused by js separate
 		-- finished

 	## Testing
 	1. Set up tagging system and derivative function
 		1-1 Single and Double Click